-If organizations find it difficult to protect physical assets and people as well as coordinate speedy responses, the answer is clear: companies need to build robust Security Operations Centers (SOCs) to improve their operational security posture.
+If organizations find it difficult to protect physical assets and people as well as coordinate speedy responses, the answer is clear: companies need to build a robust Security Operations Center (SOCs) to improve their operational security posture.

 So what’s an SOC, exactly?
 Definitions vary.
 But broadly speaking, an SOC provides a platform for detecting and reacting to security incidents.ii The actual SOC is a facility that houses an organized and highly-skilled security team, which relies on sophisticated technology and well-honed processes to achieve topline, security objectives for the organization.

 The security team responsible for carrying out the SOC’s core mission usually includes the SOC manager who heads up operations, engineers, and security analysts – the team also works closely with the organization’s Crisis, Emergency Management, and Business Continuity teams to coordinate responses to physical security incidents that become critical events.
 And the primary duties the team discharges consist of regularly monitoring and analyzing the organization’s security posture.
 More specifically, the SOC team detects, investigates, responds to, and reports on security incidents – remember, the SOC is an operational unit; it’s not responsible for developing security strategy.
 In essence, the SOC has to work to continuously manage known and existing risks and threats.
 Of course, those responsibilities don’t cease when the traditional office closes down.
 Far from it: and that’s why most SOCs are open around the clock.